A note on the deformations of almost complex structures on compact four-manifolds: Notations and main result

 The rest of the paper is organized as follows.
 In \S 2, we make the deformation for the standard complex structure on torus $\mathbb{T}^4$.
 By this deformation, we give some interesting results on the standard torus $\mathbb{T}^4$.
 Finally in \S 3 we give the proof of our Main Theorem.

-12pt
+6pt

 {\bf Acknowledgements.}\, The first author would like to thank Professor Xiaojun Huang for his support.
 The first author also would like to thank Professors Tedi Draghici and Hongyu Wang for their patient guidance.
 The second author would like to thank East China Normal University and Professor Qing Zhou for hosting his visit in the spring semester in 2014.
 The authors dedicate this paper to the memory of Professor Ding Weiyue in deep appreciation for his long-term support of their work.
+The authors are grateful to the referees for their valuable comments and suggestions.
+Especially, the referees suggest a more direct argument about the openness part and point out the mistake in the proof of Lemma \ref{lemma a}.